 As no applications have been submitted, no biotech animals are approved for feed or food use in the EU because no such application has been submitted.
-Food from cloned animals falls under the scope of the c) INNOVATIVE BIOTECHNOLOGIES

-"Novel Food Regulation" and is subject to authorization.
+Food from cloned animals falls under the scope of the "Novel Food Regulation" and is subject to authorization.
 No such application has been submitted since this Regulation entered into force.